Cornell-Tech-Urban-Tech-Hub/nycbuswatcher/README.md

     python grabber.py -p # production: runs in infinite loop at set interval using scheduler (hardcoded for now)
     ```

-## usage
+# usage

+## 1. localhost production mode

-if you just want to test out the grabber, you can run `export PYTHON_ENV=development; python grabber.py -l` and it will run once, dump the responses to a pile of files, and quit after throwing a database connection error. (or not, if you did step 3 in "manual" above)
+if you just want to test out the grabber, you can run `export PYTHON_ENV=development; python grabber.py -l` and it will run once, dump the responses to a pile of files, and quit after throwing a database connection error. (or not, if you did step 3 in "manual" above). if you have a mysql database running it will operate in production mode locally until stopped.

-## troubleshooting docker stack
+## 2. docker stack

 ### grabber